vigluk/Simple-Counter/Readme.md

 ## Setup

-No need to install anything, just chek it out at xxx .
+No need to install anything, just chek it out at (https://vigluk.github.io/simple-counter/) .